ada-x64/cubething2/src/static/articles/creating-this-site/main.md

 Windows to edit tex documents, so the build system was largely automated for me.
 Obviously this is not the case when you're building something manually!

-Currently I'm building everything locally.
-I manually installed [TeXLive](https://tug.org/texlive/) on Debian for WSL2.
-I'm using [XeLaTeX](https://tug.org/xetex/) for Unicode support, and I'm building with [latexmk](https://ctan.org/pkg/latexmk/) for compatibility with the [LaTeX Workshop VSCode extension](https://github.com/James-Yu/LaTeX-Workshop).
+I began by building everything locally.
+I manually installed [TeXLive](https://tug.org/texlive/) on Debian for WSL2, using [XeLaTeX](https://tug.org/xetex/) for Unicode support, and building with [latexmk](https://ctan.org/pkg/latexmk/) for compatibility with the [LaTeX Workshop VSCode extension](https://github.com/James-Yu/LaTeX-Workshop).
-As previously mentioned, everything that can be rendered is rendered on _my_ machine before deployment, then shipped as the completed HTML file.
+This is a very simple process, but learning all the layers of abstraction was difficult.
+Tex is the primary text layer, with LaTeX on top of it for layout.
+XeLaTeX comes in to support unicode (replacing LaTeX as the primary build tool), and latexmk is the toolchain.
+In the end, you just run latexmk, specifying your `TEXINPUTS` and `BIBINPUTS` to specify your style and bibliography files.
+Easy!

-By default make4ht will use MathJax, but I find this to be an unacceptably heavy (and ugly) solution. [$\KaTeX{}$](https://katex.org) is much lighter, easier to user, and prettier.
+To build for the web, I discovered make4ht.
+It's not a particularly well-documented tool, and it doesn't seem to be in wide use, so learning this was especially difficult.[^1] By default, make4ht will use MathJax, but I find this to be an unacceptably heavy (and ugly) solution.
+[$\KaTeX{}$](https://katex.org) is much lighter, easier to user, and prettier.
 I'm using it to render math server-side after make4ht converts the `tex`/`md` files to HTML.
-Unfortunataly, as of writing [katex does not support `\eqref`](https://github.com/KaTeX/KaTeX/issues/2003), among others, so I've implemented a custom (regex-heavy 🥲) solution.
-Happily, though, this allows me to create custom commands, so I'm able to do things like embed videos ([see below](#devex)), which would not otherwise be possible.
+Unfortunataly, as of writing
+[katex does not support `\eqref`](https://github.com/KaTeX/KaTeX/issues/2003), among others, so I've implemented a custom (regex-heavy 🥲) solution for my more formula-heavy articles.
+Happily, though, this allows me to create custom commands, so I'm able to do things like embed videos and iframes ([see below](#devex)), which would not otherwise be possible.

+[^1]Actually, I learned make4ht _before_ learning about latexmk and xelatex, so this was especially painful.

 Here's an example of $\KaTeX{}$ rendering some math: